Garaio-REM/remcloud-message-bus-api/invoicing_context.md

 ### Invoicing.Invoice.Created

 This message goes from the invoice provider to GARAIO REM.
-Set  the recipient property in the headers, eg "grem_derham".
+Set the `recipient` property in the headers, eg "grem_derham".
 Depending on the GARAIO REM configuration (AVK strict mode or relaxed mode), invoiceItems are mandatory or not.

+You may want to set the `source_app_id` if the invoice origin does not correspond to the `app_id`.

 | Field                                                   | Type      | Content / Remarks                                                                                                                                               |
 | ------------------------------------------------------- | --------- | --------------------------------------------------------------------------------------------------------------------------------------------------------------- |